OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Spanish company Gïk launched the world’s very first blue-coloured wine in late 2016, which raised a few eyebrows in the traditional wine community.
-The wine is made from combining red and white grapes with natural pigments and flavours.
-You can pick it up in wine shops across Spain or try a glass in selected restaurants.
+Spanish company Gik Live launched the world’s first blue wine in late 2016.
+It’s one of the more unusual products from Spain, with its creators describing it as a “blasphemous drink”, and it certainly raised a few eyebrows among members of the traditional winemaking community.
+It’s made by combining red and white grapes with a natural, plant-based blue dye and non-calorific sweeteners.
+You can pick it up in wine shops across Spain, or try a glass in selected restaurants.

-You might be able to pick up versions of this popular summer shoe abroad, but the genuine article can only be purchased in Spain.
-Casa Hernanz in Madrid has been making espadrilles, a rope-soled shoe, since 1840 and is one of the longest running espadrille manufacturers in Spain.
-Originally the shoe of the poor and working class, the espadrille came to worldwide attention when Lauren Bacall sported a pair in the 1948 film Key Largo.
+You might be able to pick up versions of this popular summer shoe abroad, but you can only purchase the genuine article in Spain.
+Casa Hernanz in Madrid has been making espadrilles, a rope-soled shoe, since 1840 and is one of the longest-running espadrille manufacturers in the country.
+Originally the shoe of the poor and working-class, the espadrille came to worldwide attention when Lauren Bacall sported a pair in the 1948 film Key Largo.
 They have been a summer fashion staple ever since.

-Jerez is the Spanish word for sherry and this southern town is the undisputed sherry capital of the world.
-There is no better place to learn about the fortified wine and take a tour or go to a tasting.
-Sherry was so popular in the United Kingdom that several of Jerez’s wineries were founded by British families.
+Jerez is the Spanish word for sherry, and this southern town is the undisputed sherry capital of the world.
+When considering what to buy in Spain, you want something with provenance, and in Jerez, you can learn about the fortified wine, take a tour and, more importantly, go to a tasting.
+Sherry became popular in the United Kingdom in the 1500s when Francis Drake destroyed the Spanish fleet in Cádiz in 1587 and brought back 2,900 barrels.
+Several of Jerez’s wineries were founded by British families.

-Spaniards adore jamón, a cured ham that is a staple of any tapas menu.
-Step into any bar and chances are there will be a ham leg sitting there so waiters can slice off thin strips, or several ham legs hanging from the ceiling.
-Jamón ibérico is Spain’s highest quality ham and is made from black Iberian pigs that subsist mainly on a diet of acorns.
-You can easily pick up packets of quality jamón in Spain, but why not go the whole hog (sorry) and take home an entire leg of ham?
+Spaniards adore jamón, a cured ham that is a staple of any tapas menu and one of the tastiest products of Spain.
+Step into any bar and, chances are, there will be a ham leg that waiters slice thin strips off.
+There might even be several ham legs hanging from the ceiling.
+Jamón ibérico is the country’s highest quality ham, made from black Iberian pigs that subsist mainly on a diet of acorns.
+You can easily pick up packets of quality jamón in Spain, but why not go the whole hog (pun intended) and take home an entire leg of ham?
 Your family will thank you for it.

-Buy an authentic Spanish paella pan (and some saffron, the key ingredient of paella) and you can perfect the Spanish classic in your own home.
-There is a booming trade in paella pans in Valencia, home of paella, but you should be able to buy them throughout the country at markets and cookware shops.
+Buy one of the longer-lasting Spain souvenirs – an authentic Spanish paella pan (and some saffron, a key ingredient of paella) – and you can perfect the classic dish at home.
+There’s a booming trade in paella pans in Valencia, the home of paella, but you can pretty much buy them anywhere throughout the country at markets and cookware shops.

-This nougat-like sweet is sold around Spain in the run up to Christmas time and is a popular gift and souvenir.
-It is made from almonds, honey, sugar and egg whites and is served in a rectangular slab.
-Casa Mira, founded in 1842 in Madrid, was the capital’s first turrón shop and today is still extremely popular with locals.
+You’re bound to see this nougat-like sweet while you’re out shopping in Spain.
+Spanish people especially buy it in the run-up to Christmas; it’s a popular gift and souvenir.
+It’s made with almonds, honey, sugar and egg whites and is served in a rectangular slab.
+The sweet might be derived either from a dish made in parts of Islamic Spain or from ancient Greek or Roman recipes.
+Casa Mira, founded in 1842 in Madrid, was the capital’s first turrón shop and is still extremely popular with locals today.

-They might seem like a bit of a stereotype, but a handmade Spanish fan, or abanico, is a beautiful gift to take home and a useful cooling down method during Spain’s stifling summers.
-It is a common sight in the country’s big cities to see women of all ages carrying a fan as it’s one of the cheapest, quickest and easiest ways to cool down.
+They might seem like a bit of a stereotype, but a handmade Spanish fan, or abanico, is one of the most beautiful gifts to take home and it can even be practical when it’s hot.
+It’s common to see women of all ages carrying a fan in Spain’s big cities, as it’s one of the cheapest, quickest and easiest ways to cool down.